 4. You could get a chance to work at a treasury or a multinational bank

-If you wish to work at a prestigious global bank, CFA after CA degree can get you there.
+If you wish to work at a prestigious global bank, a CFA after CA degree can get you there.
 And with your CA degree, you’ll be adding more value to your job profile.
-CFA charterholders have great demand in both, private and commercial banks.
-Other sectors that demand CFAs include consulting, investment banking, asset management, and brokerage.
+CFA charterholders are in great demand in both private and commercial banks.
+Other sectors that demand CFAs include consulting, investment banking, asset management, and broking.

 5. A CA degree will open doors, CFA will enable you to climb the corporate ladder